XTLS/Xray-docs-next/docs/en/document/level-0/ch01-preface.md

 ## 1.7 Some digressions

-1. There is a wealth of information outside of the wall, so please learn to think rationally and independently.
+1. There is a wealth of information beyond the wall, so please learn to think rationally and independently.
 Don't take sides easily and don't believe in sensational information.
+(This also serves as an reminder for friends live beyond the wall)

-2. We sincerely hope that with a smoother internet, everyone can access fresher knowledge, richer entertainment, experience a better world, and make more like-minded friends, but do not become a scapegoat for anyone with ulterior motives.
+2. We sincerely hope that with a more open internet, everyone can access knowledge in real time, find better entertainment, experience this amazing world, and find like-minded individual to befriend, but do not become a scapegoat for anyone with ulterior motives.

 3. Your internet identity is still your identity, and achieving absolute anonymity is extremely difficult.
 Therefore, please be sure to comply with the relevant laws and regulations in your personal location and the location of your IP address.
-Self-protection is always the most basic bottom line.
+Self-preservation should be your highest priority.
+(TLDR.
+Please take responsibility for your action on the internet)

 ## 1.8 Your Progress